ExCL-Docs/excl-user-docs/quick-start-guides/vitis.md

 1. From the login node run `srun -J interactive_build -p fpgabuild -c 8 --pty bash` to start a bash shell.
 2. Use `module load vitis` to load the latest version of the vitis toolchain.
+3. Use `source /opt/xilinx/xrt/setup.sh` to load the Xilinx Runtime (XRT).

 ### First Steps